silbermoewe/posts-2015/santiago.md

 ---en---

 ![](IMG_9951)
 ![](IMG_9949)

-Santiago is dominated by it’s huge cathedral and is fate as a pilgrim city.
+Santiago is dominated by its huge cathedral and its fate as a pilgrim city.
 A lot of catholics hike to this place to pray and confess in all languages of the world.
-The inner church is huge and goldplated.
+The inner church is huge and gold-plated.

 ![](IMG_9956)
 ![](IMG_9960)